peakphp/framework/src/Di/README.md

 ```

 ```$explicit```
-Because interfaces can't be resolved by autowiring, you need to specify how the container should resolve an interface dependecy.
+Because autowiring is not always able to resolve an interface, you need to specify how the container should resolve it.

+Also, because this parameters can be also used to bypass a definition and/or a stored instance, you should only use it when you have no other choice.
+A better choice would be to rethink which object need to be stored or disable autowiring and use bind definition to control more precisely your objects creations.

 ```PHP
 interface InterfaceA {}